walmartlabs/concord/docs/examples/ansible_project/README.md

 ```

 Commit and push the repository to a remote server (e.g. GitHub).
 If you are using HTTP(S), please
 allow anonymous access.
-If you are using SSH, please make sure that the current user's key can be used
+If you are using SSH, a new SSH key pair will created on the step 2 - you
-to access the repository.
+will need access to the repository settings to add a new public key.

 ## Concord project